abufarhad/Image-Processing--Face-Detection-and-Recognition/README.md

 3. detector.py

-See Demo vide on Youtube : https://youtu.be/zL9TvbQl8f8
+See demo video of this project on Youtube:  : https://youtu.be/zL9TvbQl8f8